-Going keto means greatly reducing your carbohydrate intake and increasing the number of good fats you eat to maintain ketosis—the metabolic state which will enable your body to burn fat more quickly and more efficiently.
+Going keto means greatly reducing your carbohydrate intake and increasing the number of good fats you eat to maintain ketosis.
+Ketosis is the metabolic state which will enable your body to burn fat more quickly and more efficiently.

 While the basics sound simple, forming your diet involves a lot to consider.

-Probiotics are live bacteria and yeast that are considered good for you, but when you’re on the keto diet it’s important to be aware of everything entering your body.
+Probiotics are live bacteria and yeast that are considered good for you.
+However, when you’re on the keto diet, it’s important to be aware of everything entering your body.

 In this article,